In Metro-Boston's #1 Most Walkable Town, We Propose a New Civic Place for Commerce and Culture.

 While the largest parcels in the area are owned by the town, several privately-held parcels contribute important chunks of space and potential.
 In municipal government a "Master Plan" is an encyclopedic statement of principles and objectives meant to guide physical and economic growth into the future generally and the next decade in particular.
 A vast effort by dozens of citizen volunteers working with consultants from VHB and Landwise produced a new 239-page Maynard Master Plan document, officially adopted in 2020.

-Within the design disciplines (Architecture, Landscape Architecture, Urbanism, etc) the word plan has a different and very specific meaning.
+Within the design disciplines (Architecture, Landscape Architecture, Urbanism, etc) and the Construction Industry, the word plan has a different and very specific meaning.
 A plan is a two-dimensional graphic tool for the study and resolution of problems through geometric composition.
 In the context of real existing conditions represented in plan, otherwise-siloed aspirations and principles confront each other in the kind-of zero-sum game of spatial composition.

 We launched this Master Plan project in a Summer 2020 version of our Moonlight Studio InSitu charrette / workshop process.
 We studied the structural geometric factors cooked-into the context here which seem to have challenged and limited improvements in the area.
 We then tried to un-tie a few of those knots and compose new relationships, iterating over and over to cultivate compositional synergies by which individual aspects of the proposed solution can support and enrich each other, and combine as a cohesive and comprehensive whole.